Moshe Koppel

-Moshe Koppel is an American-Israeli computer scientist, Talmud scholar and political activist.
+Moshe Koppel (משה קופל; born 1956) is an American-Israeli computer scientist, Talmud scholar, political activist and the founder of the Kohelet Policy Forum.
+He is well known for his research on authorship attribution.
+Together with Shlomo Argamon and Jonathan Schler, he has shown that statistical analysis of word usage in a document can be used to determine an author's gender, age, native language, and personality type.

+Biography

 Koppel was born and raised in New York, where he received a traditional Jewish education.
-He studied at Yeshivat Har Etzion, received a B.A. from Yeshiva University and in 1979 completed his doctorate in mathematics under the supervision of Martin Davis at the Courant Institute of New York University.
+He studied at Yeshivat Har Etzion in Israel, received a B.A. from Yeshiva University, and, in 1979, completed his doctorate in mathematics under the supervision of Martin Davis at the Courant Institute of New York University.
 He spent a post-doctoral year at the Institute for Advanced Study in Princeton before moving to Israel in 1980.
-He has been a member of the Department of Computer Science in Bar-Ilan University since then.
+He has been a member of the Bar-Ilan University Department of Computer Science since then.

+Research

 Computer science

 Koppel is best known for his research on authorship attribution.
 Together with Shlomo Engelson Argamon and Jonathan Schler, he has shown that statistical analysis of word usage in a document can be used to determine an author's gender, age, native language and personality type.
 The findings regarding gender generated considerable controversy.

 In a string of papers, Koppel and colleagues solved many of the main problems in authorship, including authorship verification and authorship attribution with huge open candidate sets.

 In recent years, Koppel has published several papers in social choice theory, offering (in joint work with Avraham Diskin) formal definitions of a number of concepts, including disproportionality, and voting power the definitions of which had been the subject of controversy.
 In related work, Koppel and colleagues have shown how the wisdom of crowds could be optimally exploited.

 Along with Nathan Netanyahu and Omid David, Koppel showed that, using only records of games played by grandmasters, a chess program could be trained essentially from scratch to play at grandmaster level.
 A program designed by Omid David based on these ideas placed second in the speed chess competition in the 2008 World Computer Chess Championship.